 16 Guidelines for a Happy Life App

 Take the Guidelines with you on the go with our app, available for free to download on Android and Apple devices.
 Choose a Guideline each day or receive a random pick, then try a daily challenge to re-enforce the Guideline, or be inspired by one of the daily reflections.

 Alternatively you can embrace the Guidelines at your own pace at home, with guided meditations, journals and do-it-yourself exercises.
-For £30 you will receive a series of emails over 5 weeks with everything you need.
+You will receive a series of emails over 5 weeks with everything you need.

 The 16 Guidelines was launched over 10 years ago with the workshops programme starting in 2008 thanks to our incredible and highly skilled International Accredited Facilitators.
 Our roster of course facilitators includes wellbeing coaches, Buddhist philosophy practitioners, personal development trainers, experienced yoga teachers and wellness therapists from around the world.

 Here are a few of our upcoming courses.
 To see all courses, visit our Course Calendar.

 Stay informed of the latest course dates, and receive tips and news from The Foundation for Developing Compassion and Wisdom: